This story has been updated. It was first published in January 17, 2020.

-Android phones come in a wide variety of shapes and sizes, but within, they all run the same basic operating system.
-That Android code includes settings that let you tailor your smartphone to your needs.
+Android phones come in a wide variety of shapes and sizes.
+But within, they all run the same basic operating system, that includes settings to let you tailor your smartphone to your needs.
 In this guide, we collected 24 lesser-known customizations for you to toy with.

 1. Increase font size

-You don't have to squint and strain your eyes when viewing Android screens: Open the Settings app and choose Display, followed by Font size, to make adjustments.
+You don’t have to squint and strain your eyes when viewing Android screens.
+Open Settings and choose Display, Advanced, followed by Font size, to make adjustments.
 Drag the pointer along the slider to make changes, and check the preview window to see what the end result will look like.
 Once you set the Android font size, most apps will apply it.

 2. Make sure you can find your phone

-Worried about losing your phone?
-To maximize your chances of recovering a missing device, make sure to activate Android's built-in tracking system: Open Settings, go to Security & location, and tap Find My Device.
-After that, if you should misplace your phone, head to this page in any browser and log in to your Google account.
-You'll be able to view your handset's location on a map, among other options.
+To maximize your chances of recovering a missing device, make sure to activate Android’s built-in tracking system.
+Open Settings, go to Security and tap Find My Device.
+After that, should you misplace your phone, head to this page in any browser and log in to your Google account.
+If you’re logged in to your account on Chrome, you can also type “Where’s my phone” on the search bar.
+You’ll be able to view your handset’s location on a the map, among other options, like making the device ring (even if it’s in Do Not Disturb mode), lock it, or erase it.
 For more details, check out our guide to finding a lost phone.

 3. Tweak the Quick Settings panel

 Drag two fingers down from the top of the screen, and you’ll open Android’s Quick Settings panel, which provides immediate access to Android settings such as Wi-Fi, Bluetooth, and flashlight mode.
 These shortcuts are useful, but you can make them even handier by customizing which ones show up and the order in which they appear.
 Open the panel, tap the pen icon on the lower left, and you’ll be able to add shortcuts and drag the icons into a new arrangement.